ClaudioESSilva/claudioessilva.github.io/content/post/2018-08-24-leveraging-on-sql-server-metadata.md

 <h4>Don't reinvent the wheel</h4>

-I did a search and found a <a href="https://gist.github.com/MatthewSteeples/1961d4bf4892f09d32029">gist from Matthew Steeples</a> that has a function to do a find/replace of a single string on a file using regular expressions.
+I did a search and found a [gist from Matthew Steeples](https://gist.github.com/MatthewSteeples/1961d4bf4892f09d32029) that has a function to do a find/replace of a single string on a file using regular expressions.

 I picked this script and I have adapted to my reality.
 This means, I have changed the code in order to: